Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 >If there is no silicone pad, we will send you a new linear module for replacement.

-These nuances seem tricky to identify, so in order to help you navigate the world of articles, this section outlines a few common situations where **the** should or shouldn't be used.
+These nuances seem tricky to grasp, so in order to help you navigate the world of articles, this section outlines a few common situations where **the** should or shouldn't be used.

 Add **the** before:

-* Names of products, services, software and firmware, parts, tools, printing materials, and other accessories that is unique to Snapmaker.
+* Names of products, services, software and firmware, parts, tools, printing materials, and other accessories that are unique to Snapmaker.
 As such, say:
     * the Snapmaker community instead of Snapmaker community
     * the Snapmaker Artisan instead of Snapmaker Artisan
     * the Snapmaker Luban instead of Snapmaker Luban